tiagosalvador/soccer-predictions/README.md

 ## Second Step: Normalize Data

 After gathering the data, we notice that the team names are inconsistent across the different tables.
 While this is to be expected since we are using two different sources, the inconsistencies also appears within the transfermarkt tables.
-Moreover, the dates are saved as strings and their formats also inconsistent as well.
-We convert them all to the same format (timestamps), which also allows us to add the most update TMValues of the teams at each game as well as at the beginning of the season.
+Moreover, the dates are saved as strings and their formats are inconsistent as well.
+We convert them all to the same format (timestamps), which also allows us to add the most updated TMValues of the teams at each game as well as at the beginning of the season.
 All of this is accomplished in the Jupyter Notebook `Normalizing Data.ipynb`.

 ## Third Step: Create Forecasting Models